TheRealQuentin765/board-game-generator/README.md

 			- The value of the image divided in to 4 64-sized chunks is the strength
 			- That can be changed b changing the nuumber line `80` of `map reader.png`
 	- `details.png`
-		- The this is poorly designed and will probably not work for your use case so you might want to rewrite it (`map reader.py` lines `23` to `39`)
+		- The this is poorly designed and will probably not be optimal for your use case so you might want to rewrite it (`map reader.py` lines `23` to `39`)
 		- If its white
 			- detail is 0 (nothing)
 		- If red is between 250-255 (and not white)